Justintime50/harvey/README.md

 ### API

+The Harvey API can be secured via Basic Auth by setting the `WEBHOOK_SECRET` env var (this secret is used for authenticating a webhook came from GitHub in addition to securing the remaining endpoints).

 The following endpoints are available to interact with Harvey:

 * `/pipelines` (GET) - Retrieve a list of pipelines